 Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 May be violently or explosively reactive.
-Wear full body protective clothing with breathing apparatus.
+Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water course.
 Consider evacuation (or protect in place).
 Fight fire from a safe distance, with adequate cover.
 If safe, switch off electrical equipment until vapour fire hazard removed.
-Use water delivered as a fine spray to control fire and cool adjacent area.
+Use water delivered as a fine spray to control the fire and cool adjacent area.
 Avoid spraying water onto liquid pools.
-DO NOT approach containers suspected to be hot.
+Do not approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Fire/Explosion Hazard carbon dioxide (CO2) hydrogen chloride phosgene other pyrolysis products typical of burning organic material.
 Contains low boiling substance: Closed containers may rupture due to pressure buildup under fire conditions.
 BEWARE: Empty solvent, paint, lacquer and flammable liquid drums present a severe explosion hazard if cut by flame torch or welded.
 Even when thoroughly cleaned or reconditioned the drum seams may retain sufficient solvent to generate an explosive atmosphere in the drum.
-HAZCHEM 2WE
+HAZCHEM 2YE